CAUTION: Keep Your Digital Image (Social Media) Secure With These Tips

 1. Limit the number of administrators and applications that have your social media accounts approved for access.
 This helps minimize the scope of your attack.
 Use a password protection program to ensure that the root credentials for your social media accounts and apps are not accessible to your employees and partners.

 Cookie Attack: To hold a browser window open offers the ideal way for hackers to bypass your social media.
 Accounts for the media.
-When you join Wi-Fi networks that are available, these cookies are easily intercepted.
+When you join available Wi-Fi networks, these cookies are easily intercepted.
 If an attacker encrypts a cookie by one of the social networking sites, the same credentials of the logged-in administrator can be used to post or make changes.

 1. Ensure HTTPS connections are used when logging in